lando/website/src/contact.md

 ## Contact

-If you're interested in sponsoring Lando at a corporate level, want to form a partnerhips, or want to engage in a paid team support plan, then please contact us below.
+If you're interested in sponsoring Lando at a corporate level, want to form a partnerhip, or want to engage in a paid team support plan, then please contact us below.

-To ask Lando questions and receive community support, please use [Slack](https://launchpass.com/devwithlando).
+To ask Lando questions and receive community support, please see our [Support page](/support).

 <form class="netlify" name="contact" method="POST" netflify data-netlify="true">